joavzmo/DC/README.md

 # Take Home Test

-For the position of **Project Manager - Data Science Curriculum.** at DataCamp.
+For the position of **Project Manager - Data Science Curriculum** at DataCamp.

 July 7, 2019.